 This may be because your eye pressure is higher than normal, or because of a weakness to your optic nerve.
 Your eye needs a certain amount of pressure to keep the eyeball healthy and in the right shape.
 But if the pressure is too high, it can cause your optic nerve to become damaged at the point where it leaves your eye.
 This damage is called glaucoma.

-You can also download our full guide on glaucoma in Word.
+You can also download Understanding Glaucoma in Word.